 - You can then use your invention yourself.

-- Alternatively, you can license your patent for others to use it, or sell it, as with any asset.
+- Alternatively, you can license your patent for others to use it or you can sell it.
 This can provide an important source of revenue for your business.
 Indeed, some businesses exist solely to collect the royalties from a patent they have licensed - perhaps in combination with a registered design and trade mark.
 See how to license a patent.

 If you're considering securing trade mark protection, see benefits of trade mark registration.